Jack Nicholson as Bobby Dupea, aimless oil worker and classical piano prodigy

 What’d He Wear?

-For his return home, Bobby Dupea wears a corduroy single-breasted blazer in a warm shade of light brown, a comfortable and durable choice for an extended stay in the chilly, wet climate of a Pacific Northwest autumn into winter.
+For his return home, Bobby Dupea wears a corduroy single-breasted 3/2-roll blazer in a warm shade of light brown, a comfortable and durable choice for an extended stay in the chilly, wet climate of a Pacific Northwest autumn into winter.
+It’s a significant choice for Bobby to wear for his homecoming as it unifies him more with his gentle and refined brother Carl, who spends much of his screen time in a brown corduroy sport jacket.

 Bobby’s jacket is made from a thin-to-medium waled corduroy cotton, slightly finer than the standard wale of 11 wales per inch though not to the extremely fine 21 wales per inch of “pinwale” or “needlecord” fabric.
 The jacket has swelled edges throughout, best seen on the lapels, pockets, and the seam that extends down the center of his back from the base of the collar to his single back vent.